Kiddo-Kris/TheBlackArmsSDX/AVATAR-3.0-CHANGELOG.md

 >This Branch is ENTIRELY SEPERATED from the main branch
 >Therefore this will have its own changelog

+>The Black Arms Avatar 3.0 SDX 2.1.1
+>Added some extra assets

 >The Black Arms Avatar 3.0 SDX 2.1
 >Added several utilities (thanks to bunny!)
 >-AddVRCAvatarPedestals